turingschool/front-end-curriculum/lessons/module-3/javascript-advanced-syntax.md

 ## Pass by Value - Pass by Reference

-You might have seen example like this before.
+You might have seen examples like this before.
 Consider the following:

 ```js
 let myPet = 'Scruffy';